leesangjun1903/Data-Science-and-ML-Application/Theory/readme.md

 Why are deep neural networks hard to train?
 Deep learning

+## Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, Aurélien Géron
+1. The Machine Learning Landscape
+2. End-to-End Machine Learning Project
+3. Classification
+4. Training Models
+5. Support Vector Machines
+6. Decision Trees
+7. Ensemble Learning and Random Forests
+8. Dimensionality Reduction
+9. Unsupervised Learning Techniques
+10. Introduction to Artificial Neural Networks with Keras
+11. Training Deep Neural Networks
+12. Custom Models and Training with TensorFlow
+13. Loading and Preprocessing Data with TensorFlow
+14. Deep Computer Vision Using Convolutional Neural Networks
+15. Processing Sequences Using RNNs and CNNs
+16. Natural Language Processing with RNNs and Attention
+17. Representation Learning and Generative Learning Using Autoencoders and GANs
+18. Reinforcement Learning
+19. Training and Deploying TensorFlow Models at Scale

+## Deep Learning in Python, LazyProgrammer
+Chapter 1: What is a neural network?
+Chapter 2: Biological analogies
+Chapter 3: Getting output from a neural network
+Chapter 4: Training a neural network with backpropagation
+Chapter 5: Theano
+Chapter 6: TensorFlow
+Chapter 7: Improving backpropagation with modern techniques - momentum, adaptive learning rate, and regularization
+Chapter 8: Unsupervised learning, autoencoders, restricted Boltzmann machines, convolutional neural networks, and LSTMs
+Chapter 9: You know more than you think you know

 ## Deep Learning with PyTorch, ELI STEVENS
 Introducing deep learning and the PyTorch Library